Textualize/textual/docs/blog/posts/smooth-scrolling.md

 So why haven't TUIs been using this?

 The problem is that pixel coordinates are pretty much useless in TUIs unless we have some way of translating between pixel and cell coordinates.
-Without that, we can never know which cell the used clicked on.
+Without that, we can never know which cell the user clicked on.

 It's a trivial calculation, but we are missing a vital piece of information; the size of the terminal window in pixels.
 If we had that, we could divide the pixel dimensions by the cell dimensions to calculate the pixels per cell.